lingtalfi/OnTheFlyForm/doc/off-protocol.md

 Out
 --------

-There are two possible responses: one erroneous, and the other is complete.
+There are three possible responses:

+- error
+- formerror
+- success

-### The erroneous response
+### The error response

-The erroneous response is triggered when something really bad happens, something unexpected, for instance the user is not logged in and she was supposed to be logged in.
+The error response is triggered when something exceptionally bad happens, something unexpected, for instance the user is not logged in and she was supposed to be logged in.